-Water takings, if required, will be conducted as outlined in the Water Body and Water Assessment Reports and can be found as part of the complete REA Application package.
+Water takings, if required, will be conducted as proposed by the Water Body and Water Assessment reports included as part of the completed REA Application.

 3 ENVIRONMENTAL EFFECTS MONITORING PLAN

 This section presents a summary of potential effects, mitigation measures and residual effects associated with project-environment interactions during the construction phase and operations phase of the Project.
 For the sake of completeness, construction phase effects are also discussed and presented here, but are also found in the Construction Plan Report.